prakarp/examples/uiux/README.md

 - Ensure text is legibly sized, typically not going below 12px on standard (1920x1080) screens.
 Design your application to be fully functional and readable at various zoom levels.
 - Ensure interactive elements like buttons and form controls are of a sufficient size to be easily clickable.
 - Use responsive CSS frameworks or techniques to ensure your application looks good on all devices, from desktops to smartphones.
 - Adopt universal design principles to ensure your application is accessible to as wide an audience as possible.
 - Users should always be aware of their current location within the application.
 Name files in a way that is descriptive and helpful to the user.
+Example: when a user downloads content from the website, the default filename should be appropriately chosen; i.e. ICICI-stmt-2024-07.pdf is preferable to statement.pdf)
 - Ensure all communications are clear and informative, guiding users on the necessary actions with precision.
+Grammar correctness is important.
 - Make clickable elements visually distinct to accommodate users who may click on arbitrary locations.
 - When designing UI elements, include patterns or shapes to ensure information is accessible to color-blind users.
 This practice helps avoid reliance on color as the sole means of conveying information.